Want to become a Saint Paul Almanac Community Editor?

 During the course of 12 weekly Monday meetings community editors/apprentice editors will:

-- Learn how to gather poems and stories from
+- Learn how to gather poems and stories from their community

 - Develop a system for compiling and editing an anthology